 And I am certainly not trying to align myself with the legions of limp-wristed.
 Supplicating creeps who proclaim their “progressive,” feminist viewpoints from the rooftops.
 Fawning over women in a disingenuous effort to sleep with them.
 Not at all.
 There are some bitter, vindictive women out there who are no friends to men–and I’d encourage you to steer clear of them.
 And of course I realize that there are very real and significant differences between men and women (thank God).
 We differ drastically in terms of our communication styles, our basic biology, our emotional intelligence, our courtship and sexual needs, responses, and desires, and much, much more.

 We are very, very different in many ways.
 But we have much more in common than the opposite.
 And deciding to love women, and embrace them in all of their humanity, has been a crucial factor in keeping my retroactive jealousy at bay for years now.

-So, if you’re a man who struggles with any type of jealousy, and you’re interested in really loving women, ask yourself on a regular basis:
+So, if you’re a man who struggles with any type of jealousy, and have interest in really loving women, ask yourself on a regular basis:

 Do I love women?

 And, do I regularly experience a healthy, rejuvenating desire to be around women, and feminine energy?